shridev24801/chatApp/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+Clone or download this repo and place it into your server. composer install cp .env.example .env
+Create database and modify .env with your DB name and Pusher credentials. php artisan migrate --seed php artisan key:generate npm install && npm run dev php artisan storage:link php artisan serve

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: